AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 ## View configuration details {#view-surface-details}

-When using a configuration with personalized settings in a campaign or a configuration, you can display the configuration details directly within the campaign or configuration.
+When using a configuration with personalized settings in a campaign or a journey, you can display the configuration details directly within the campaign or the journey.
 Follow the steps below.

 1. Create an email [campaign](../campaigns/create-campaign.md) or [journey](../building-journeys/journey-gs.md).